Did a teacher ever pick you to come up in front of the class when you weren’t prepared to speak?

 This has to be something large enough to be noticed by a customer, like a book, a box, or a sample.
 This creates the appearance that the employee is interrupting something else to notice the shopper rather than swooping down on them like a hawk on a mouse.

-Ten seconds have passed, you're holding the prop and look busy.
-This approach angle will allow you to give your greeting and then move past them without blocking them.
+Ten seconds have passed, and you're holding the prop and look busy.
+This approach angle will allow you to give your greetings and then move past them without blocking them.

 Greet them as you go by with "Good morning.
-Feel free to look around, and I’ll be right back" or simply say "Good morning".
+Feel free to look around, and I’ll be right back," or say "Good morning".

-By not asking a question such as "How are you?"or "Can I help you find anything?" the customer is not obliged to have to respond at all, though many will with a simple thank you.
+By not asking a question such as "How are you?" or "Can I help you find anything?" the customer is not obliged to respond, though many will with a simple thank you.

 Most shoppers will appreciate having the time and space to look around.
-If they really need something, they’ll feel comfortable enough to stop the employee and ask them.
+They’ll feel comfortable enough to stop the employee and ask them if they need something.

 This retail sales training technique of greeting with a prop puts the customer at ease, gives the employee a reason not to linger, and dissolves The Hell Zone.